skade/lazers/lazers-traits/src/lib.md

 ## Exports

-The library exports two modules.
+The library exports three modules.

 [`result`](/lazers-traits/src/result) defines our own `Result` type.
 See the module page for details.